Che Guevara: Military involvement

-In early 1965, Guevara went to Africa to offer his knowledge and experience as a guerrilla to the ongoing conflict in the Congo.
-According to Algerian President Ahmed Ben Bella, Guevara thought that Africa was imperialism's weak link and so had enormous revolutionary potential.
+In early 1965, Guevara went to Africa to offer his knowledge and experience as a guerrilla to resolve the Congo Crisis.
+According to Algerian President Ahmed Ben Bella, Guevara thought Africa was imperialism's weak link and had enormous revolutionary potential.
 Egyptian President Gamal Abdel Nasser, who had fraternal relations with Che since his 1959 visit, saw Guevara's plan to fight in Congo as "unwise" and warned that he would become a "Tarzan" figure, doomed to failure.
 Despite the warning, Guevara traveled to Congo using the alias Ramón Benítez.
-He led the Cuban operation in support of the leftist Simba movement, which had emerged from the ongoing Congo conflict.
-Guevara, his second-in-command Víctor Dreke, and 12 other Cuban expeditionaries arrived in Congo on 24 April 1965, and a contingent of approximately 100 Afro-Cubans joined them soon afterward.
-For a time, they collaborated with guerrilla leader Laurent-Désiré Kabila, who had helped supporters of the overthrown prime minister Patrice Lumumba to lead an unsuccessful revolt months earlier.
+He led the Cuban operation in support of the leftist Simba movement, which had emerged from the Congo conflict.
+Guevara, his second-in-command Víctor Dreke, and 12 other Cuban expeditionaries arrived in Congo on 24 April, and a contingent of 100 Afro-Cubans joined them soon afterward.
+They collaborated with guerrilla leader Laurent-Désiré Kabila, who had helped supporters of the overthrown prime minister Patrice Lumumba to lead an unsuccessful revolt months earlier.
 As an admirer of the late Lumumba, Guevara declared that his "murder should be a lesson for all of us".
-Guevara, with limited knowledge of Swahili and the local languages, was assigned a teenage interpreter, Freddy Ilanga.
+Guevara, with limited knowledge of Swahili and local languages, was assigned a teenage interpreter, Freddy Ilanga.
 Over the course of seven months, Ilanga grew to "admire the hard-working Guevara", who "showed the same respect to black people as he did to whites".
-Guevara soon became disillusioned with the poor discipline of Kabila's troops and later dismissed him, stating "nothing leads me to believe he is the man of the hour".
+Guevara soon became disillusioned with the poor discipline of Kabila's troops and dismissed him, stating "nothing leads me to believe he is the man of the hour".
 Regardless, Che still regarded Kabila more favorably than other Simba leaders, several of whom still pretended to lead rebel forces even after they had fled into exile.

 As an additional obstacle, the Congolese military (the Armée Nationale Congolaise, ANC) was aided by mercenary troops led by Mike Hoare and supported by anti-Castro Cuban pilots and the CIA.
-These forces thwarted Guevara's movements from his base camp in the mountains near the village of Fizi on Lake Tanganyika in southeast Congo.
+These forces thwarted Guevara's movements from his base camp in the mountains near the village of Fizi, on Lake Tanganyika, in southeast Congo.
 They were able to monitor his communications and so pre-empted his attacks and interdicted his supply lines.
-Although Guevara tried to conceal his presence in Congo, the United States government knew his location and activities.
-The National Security Agency was intercepting all of his incoming and outgoing transmissions via equipment aboard the USNS Private Jose F. Valdez, a floating listening post that continuously cruised the Indian Ocean off Dar es Salaam for that purpose.
-After becoming aware of the Communist Cubans' presence in eastern Congo, Hoare planned his strategies to explicitly counter their guerrilla warfare tactics.
+Although Guevara tried to conceal his presence, the US government knew his location and activities.
+The National Security Agency was intercepting all his incoming and outgoing transmissions via equipment aboard the USNS Private Jose F. Valdez, a floating listening post that cruised the Indian Ocean for that purpose.
+After becoming aware of the Communist Cubans' presence in eastern Congo, Hoare planned his strategies to counter their guerrilla tactics.